rockymtnlinux/os-dav/README.md

 1. Oauth support for authenticating using Openshift embedded Oauth server so that users can login using their Openshift account.
 2. HTTPS/TLS support
 3. Openshift template

+# Requirements:

+1. [Download s2i binaries] (https://github.com/openshift/source-to-image/releases) and install them in your preferred bin directory.
+2. Install the 'make' utility using your package manager of choice
+3. A running docker instance.

+2. *Disclaimer:  I may have the intended s2i process totally warped at this point.*

+# To build:
+1. Change into the os-dav directory
+2. Run 'make' against the Makefile.
+This creates the builder image.
+3. Run 's2i build . os-dav-builder os-dav